Today, I went fishing with Capt. James Pic, in Panama City, Florida. Just down the road from Rosemary Beach.

-JP worked hard to get us on fish, and he succeeded.
-We (wife and I) caught about 20 fish each, in just 4 hours. (then it was just too hot, time to sit in the pool with a Tuscan lemonade).
+(then it was just too hot, time to sit in the pool with a Tuscan lemonade).

 More blue fish than anything else, but we caught 7 different species (blue fish, lady fish, spanish mackral, sand shark, cat fish, razor back, and another with a forgotten name).

 Double haul casts, with clouser minnows.
 Learned some new casting tricks from JP, helping to us my body more to cast long distance, and a back cast.
 Also some of the fish wanted a very fast retrieve, which was easier with the rod tucked under my arm and using both hands for the retrieve.
-This salt water stuff can get addicting.

 A family day at the beach, but I brought a rod rigged with a super-hair clouser.
-Out playing and splashing in the surf, and a school of fish popped out of the water.
+Out playing and splashing in the surf, and viagra canada a school of fish popped out of the water.
 A quick sprint back to the beach to get the rod and I was soon double-hauling my butt off.
 I had lost sight of the school, so just blind casting to where they were.

-A few dozen casts and I hooked up with a ladyfish.
 Then, short time later a second.
 These are pretty good fighters, giving a good tug and jumping 3-4 feet out of the water.
 Doesn’t seem fair to target a 12 inch fish with a 2 inch clouser and 8-wt rod, but what the heck.

 Ladyfish by eustatic